jeffmess/ansible/README.md

 4. Run ansible-galaxy install -r requirements.yml inside this directory to install required Ansible roles.

-5. Run ansible-playbook mac.yml --ask-become-pass inside this directory.
+5. Run ansible-playbook mac.yml -i inventory --ask-become-pass inside this directory.
 Enter your macOS account password when prompted for the 'BECOME' password.